Goin' Out of My Head: Release and reception

-The release of "Goin' Out Of My Head" was a highlight in the Zombies career, as they'd gotten incredibly popular in the Philippines.
+The release of "Goin' Out Of My Head" was a highlight in the Zombies career, as they had gotten incredibly popular in the Philippines.
 This meant that they had started earning money as well as their commercial success once again started increasing.
 In hearing this, Decca, who had been keeping "Goin' Out Of My Head" in their vaults for around half a year, decided to release it.
 So on 17 March 1967, "Goin' Out Of My Head" was released in the UK.
 As their contract with Parrot Records had expired, the song never got a release in the US.
 It was backed by "She Does Everything For Me", which was a song Argent had composed.
 Like all singles by the Zombies after "Tell Her No", it failed to reach Record Retailer.
 This was to the disappointment of Decca, who thought it would become a big hit, while the Zombies did not attempt to promote it.

-The single received generally favorable reviews in the British press.
+The single received generally favourable reviews in the British press.
 In a review for Disc and Music Echo, critic Penny Valentine called the song "splendid treatment" of the original, hoping it would reach the charts.
 According to author Claes Johansen, this was expected, as she loved the Zombies music.
 Derek Johnson of New Musical Express also praised the single, calling it an "exceptionally good tune."
 He does however, state that it was "too recent" to the original for making the charts.
-Other than that, he writes that song is "well worth hearing", noting the "colorful" harmonies and its "big-bash treatment".
+Other than that, he writes that song is "well worth hearing", noting the "colourful" harmonies and its "big-bash treatment".
 He ends the review by stating that their rendition is "highly creditable."
 Peter Jones of Record Mirror called the song their "best, performance wise."
 He notes the vocal arrangement, but just like Johnson, negatively notes the song for being "too early."
 All in all it was ranked four stars.

 The band members put the blame of the lack of chart success on producer Jones.
 Without the band's consent, Jones dubbed over horns which in turn muddied out some of the vocals.
-This was disliked by the band, even though they couldn't do anything against it.
+This was disliked by the band, even though they could not do anything against it.
 As a result, some of the vocal harmonies on the record were also removed, which was another problem for some band members.
 Argent stated that the demo version of the song they recorded weeks prior sounded better because the "harmonies were massive."
 Decca's Tony Hall thought that Blunstone was low in the mix, which led to him forcefully having to overdub the vocals.
 This, combined with the brass track, is largely the biggest contributor to the muddy vocals on the track.
 Soon after the single, Decca dropped the act, which led to them signing CBS Records later on.